Legend (2015 film)

-Legend is a 2015 biographical crime thriller film written and directed by American director Brian Helgeland.
-It is adapted from John Pearson's book The Profession of Violence: The Rise and Fall of the Kray Twins, which deals with their career and the relationship that bound them together, and follows their gruesome career to life imprisonment in 1969.
+Legend is a 2015 biographical gangster film written and directed by Brian Helgeland, adapted from John Pearson's 1972 book The Profession of Violence: The Rise and Fall of the Kray Twins.
+The film follows the Kray twins' career and relationship together through their convictions for murder and sentencing to life imprisonment in 1969.
+Tom Hardy plays both Reggie and Ron Kray in a dual role.

-This is Helgeland's fifth feature film.
-Tom Hardy, Emily Browning, David Thewlis and Christopher Eccleston star with Colin Morgan, Chazz Palminteri, Paul Bettany, Tara Fitzgerald and Taron Egerton as well as the singer Duffy featured in supporting roles.
+The film also stars Emily Browning, David Thewlis and Christopher Eccleston, with Colin Morgan, Chazz Palminteri, Paul Bettany, Tara Fitzgerald, Taron Egerton, and Duffy in supporting roles.

+An international co-production between British, French, and American companies, Legend premiered in London on September 3, 2015, before being released in the UK by StudioCanal on September 9.
+The film received mixed-to-positive reviews from critics, though Tom Hardy's dual performance was widely praised, and earned him a British Independent Film Award for Best Actor.

 Plot

 In the 1960s, Reggie Kray is a former boxer who has become an important part of the criminal underground in London.
-At the start of the film, his twin brother Ron is locked up in a psychiatric hospital for paranoid schizophrenia.
+His twin brother Ron is locked in a psychiatric hospital and being treated for paranoid schizophrenia.
 Reggie uses threats to obtain the premature release of his brother.
-The twins unite their efforts to control a large part of London's criminal underworld.
-One of their first efforts is to muscle-in on the control of a local nightclub, using extortion and brutal violence.
+The twins unite their efforts to control a large part of London's criminal underworld, made easier when the head of the south London Richardson Gang (a.k.a. the Torture Gang) is imprisoned.
+One of their first efforts is to muscle in on the control of a local nightclub, using extortion and brutal violence.

 Reg enters into a relationship with Frances, his driver's sister, whom he eventually marries.
-When he is imprisoned for a previous criminal conviction, which he cannot evade, she makes him swear that he will leave his criminal life behind, an oath he never honours due to the allure of crime.
-While Reg is in prison, Ron's mental instability and violent temperament lead to severe financial setbacks at the nightclub.
-The club is almost forced to close after Ron scares away most of the customers.
-On the first night after Reg's release from prison, the brothers have an all-out fist fight, but they manage to partially patch things up.
+When he is imprisoned for a previous criminal conviction, which he cannot evade, she makes him swear that he will leave his criminal life behind.
+He never honours this oath because of the allure of crime.
+While Reg is in prison, Ron's mental instability and violent temperament result in severe financial setbacks at the nightclub.
+It is almost forced to close after Ron scares away most of the customers.
+On the first night after Reg's release from prison, the brothers have an all-out fist fight, but they manage to patch things up, at least partially.